w81015/Google-Map-Review-Analytics/README.md

 # Google Maps Restaurant Review Analysis System

-📈 A web application built with Streamlit to help users analyze the sentiment and topics of Google Map restaurant reviews.
+📈 A web application built with Streamlit to help users analyze the topics of Google Map restaurant reviews.
+You can try it here: [https://map-reviews-analytics.streamlit.app](https://map-reviews-analytics.streamlit.app)

 ---